plebbbb/jank-BPCS/README.md

   - [x] Seperate Read/Write A factors

   - [ ] Add different A factors for each layer

+- [ ] Add some sort of read/write block distribution algo instead of writing line by line

 - [ ] Support more file formats